 A very positive piece of research here suggests that it is possible to reduce PTSD symptoms with ‘Mindfulness Based Stretching and Deep Breathing Exercise.’
 Stop me if I’m wrong but this sounds an awful lot like Yoga!
 Insightful research but it doesn’t really mention a link between stretching and injury prevention or recovery.

-This is consistent in my search for research into linking yoga practice to a reduction in injury problems.
+There also doesn’t seem to be any research that I could find exploring the link between yoga practice and a reduction in injury problems.
 I find this staggering!
 There is however plenty of research which backs up the positive well-being implications of Yoga.
 Positive impacts on depression, reduction in cardiovascular disease and reduction in blood pressure.

-For me it’s no too much of a stretch (no pun intended) to see that if our well being is better this will actively help our current injuries and likelihood of developing new ones.
-But then I have seen 15 years worth of very individual evidence.
+For me it’s no too much of a stretch (no pun intended) to see that if our wellbeing is better this will actively help our current injuries and likelihood of developing new ones.
+But then I have seen 18 year’s worth of very individual evidence.
 Surely if we are more relaxed our muscles are more relaxed and perform to a better level.
 If we are wound up and tense surely there is more likelihood of muscles going twang.

-For those who haven’t been a muscle geek for 15 years let’s consider a more high profile anecdote.
+For those who haven’t been a muscle geek for as long as I have let’s consider a more high profile anecdote.
 Ryan Giggs playing football to the highest level beyond the age of 40.
 He attributed his regular yoga practice as a large factor in this longevity.
+We’ll make no comment about his personal life!

 Yoga 0 – 0 Physiotherapy